-Alison Boan believes that a glitch in the Spirit Airlines reservation system caused her return flight to be booked on the wrong date and increased her ticket price.
-Just hours later, when she discovers the problem she calls the airline to switch to the correct flight.
+Alison Boan believes that a Spirit Airlines computer glitch caused her return flight to be booked on the wrong date and increased her ticket price.
+Just hours later, when she discovers the problem, she calls the airline to switch to the correct flight.
 So why isn’t she allowed to do so?
 “Was this a Spirit Airlines computer glitch or just user error?”

 If there’s one regulation that airlines hate more than anything, it’s the 24-hour rule.